ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 [Kinesis](https://aws.amazon.com/kinesis/) is a real-time data processing service that captures and stores large amounts of data to power dashboard and analytics.
 It's the AWS alternative to [Apache Kafka](https://kafka.apache.org/).

-In the past realtime process of massive amounts of data was hard... very hard, in fact.
-Kinesis is quite useful when you need to do multi-stage processing of data, partition the data, and then load the data.
-Tons of application in realtime gaming, IoT & mobile app analytics, or monitoring apps and system logs in real-time.

-And it is not just one app at time... there can be multiple incoming data streams working concurrently.
-And it is durable, with data being written to three AZ.
-Data is ummutable persisted for 24 hours by default and up to ~~7~~ 365 days and can be replayed and reprocessed.

 There are three components to the [Kinesis](https://aws.amazon.com/kinesis/) products:

 - [Firehose](https://aws.amazon.com/kinesis/firehose/) - a data loader which can batch, compress, and encrypt the data into S3, Redshift, ElasticSearch, [Splunk](https://www.splunk.com/) or Kinesis Analytics

 - [Analytics](https://aws.amazon.com/kinesis/analytics/) - the ability to analyze a stream using SQL in an interactive tool including a SQL editor and templates

-- [Streams](https://aws.amazon.com/kinesis/streams/) - ingestion at low latency
+- [Streams](https://aws.amazon.com/kinesis/streams/) - ingestion at low latency;

-As a complete side note, Kinesis is the best marketed product in the AWS line.
+As a complete side note, Kinesis is the best marketed service in the AWS.

+# Streams
+Multiple producers and consumers possible; data is immutable once ingested; more shares equals more throughput.
+Data is durable, with data being written to three AZ.
+Data is ummutable persisted for 24 hours by default and up to ~~7~~ 365 days and can be replayed and reprocessed.

+Two capacity modes: On-Demand (no capacity planning required), Provisioned (had to manage shards)

 ## Kinesis Components
 There are tons of connectors, libraries, and tools [available](https://aws.amazon.com/kinesis/streams/developer-resources/).

-## Data Producers
+### Data Producers

 In addition to third party libraries (Spark, Log4J, Appenders, Flume, Kafka connect, etc) and AWS "Managed" sources (CloudWatch Logs, AWS IoT, Kinesis Data Analytics there are three data producers that can add records to a stream:

-### Kinesis Streams API (SDK)
+#### Kinesis Streams API (SDK)
 Using the `PutRecord` or `PutRecords` calls; `PutRecords` is batched therefore higher throughput

-### Kinesis Producer Library (KPL)
+#### Kinesis Producer Library (KPL)
 KPL is for developing resusable producers and includes configurable retry mechanism, sync or async, and kicks off CloudWatch metrics.
 It does not support compression; compression is a roll-your-own sort of thing.
 KPL requires the use of the Kinesis Consumer Library or a helper library.

 KPL includes batching to increase throughput and decrease cost. *Collect* enables the ability to record across multiple shards in the same `PutRecords` call. *Aggregate* stores multiple records in one record by increasing payload size but increases latency.

-### Kinesis Agent
+#### Kinesis Agent
-The Kinesis agent is a java app that sits on top of KPL for Linux devices.
+The Kinesis agent is a java app that sits on top of KPL for Linux devices - works for Streams and Firehose.
 It can process multiple logs and write to multiple streams.
 It handles file rotation, checkpointing, and failure retries.

-### Data Producer Triage
+#### Data Producer Triage

 Simple, low throughput?
 SDK